dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 A constructor invocation of the form `C<T1 ..
-Tm>.name(args)` is partially resolved by looking up a constructor named `C.name` in the class `C` and in every accessible static extension with on-class `C`.
+Tm>.name(args)` is partially resolved by looking up a constructor named `C.name` in the class `C` and in every accessible static extension with on-declaration `C`.
 A compile-time error occurs if no such constructor is found.
 Similarly, an invocation of the form `C<T1 ...
 Tm>(args)` uses a lookup for constructors named `C`.

 *Note that, as always, a constructor named `C` can also be denoted by `C.new` (and it must be denoted as such in a constructor tear-off).*